LeXuS-Azazello/telegram-whisper-multi/README.md

 ## License

-MIT License — free to use/modify.
+GNU License — free to use/modify.
 Main author: LeXuS-Azazello.